ElieBamunoba/water_sensorApp/README.md

 # water_sensor

-A Mobile application connect to an Moisture sensor to display the moisture level and trigger the watering process just by a click of a button.
+A Mobile application connected to a weather api and a moisture sensor to display the moisture level and trigger the watering process just by a click of a button.

 ## Getting Started